5hubham5ingh/js-util/README.md

 ---

+## TODO
+- .then to Array, string and function prototypes
+- .exec and .execAsync

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, bug reports, or want to add new features, please [open an issue](https://github.com/5hubham5ingh/js-util/issues) or submit a pull request.